zeldaret/mm/docs/schedule_scripting_language.md

 ##### `if_day` arguments

 - Argument 0: The day to check.
+For example, passing `1` will check for day 1.

 ##### `if_day` example